You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

 - Olive oil cooking spray

-- 1 ½ teaspoons Diamond Crystal kosher salt divided; or ¾ teaspoon of any other salt
+- 1 ½ teaspoons Diamond Crystal kosher salt - divided; see notes below

 - ½ teaspoon garlic powder